 Livingetc’s guide to the latest hotels lighting up our design radar

-Fancy a sneaky winter getaway or a pre-Christmas bash with friends?
+Fancy a sneaky New Year getaway or some winter sun?
 From old world opulence and alpine glamour to beautiful beach hideaways and city escapes, there’s a host of new hotels out there that deliver design as well as luxury.